Tips on Window Safety. According to the U.S. Consumer Safety Product Commission, windows rank as one of the top five hidden hazards in the home.

 I’ll start by saying: Thank goodness for windows.
 They’re more than a way to let in light and air.
 They can also provide a life-saving escape route in the event of an emergency, like a fire.

-Unfortunately, they can also provide a way in.
-Lots of us like leaving windows open in warm weather.
+Unfortunately, they can also provide a way for intruders to get in—lots of us like leaving windows open in warm weather.
 Go ahead, but remember that ground floor and basement-level windows provide easy access to strangers and critters.
-Never go out without securing the windows.
-And even when you’re home, keep an eye on these openings.
+Keep an eye on these openings.
 You don’t want to find uninvited guests having a field day with your belongings.

 2 | Don’t Fall for Anything—Ever

 Open windows on higher levels in your house pose a different problem – safety.
-It’s no surprise that children are more prone to this kind of accident.
+Unsurprisingly, children are more prone to this kind of accident.
 First, they’re curious.
 Second, they don’t have a well-developed sense of danger.
 Third, they’re children, so they’re crazy.
 (I’ve raised three.
 I can say that.)

 Each year, about eight children under the age of five die from falling out a window.
 Another 3,300 are seriously injured.
 Let’s stop the madness!
 A few simple precautions can easily save a life.
 (By the way, these tips hold true for the family dog or cat as well.)

 - Tip #1: If you must open a window, pick one that children can’t reach.
-For instance, if your home has double-hung windows, open only the upper sash.
+For instance, open only the upper sash if your home has double-hung windows.
+Window Opening Control Devices (WOCDs) are designed to prevent a small child from opening a window wide enough to climb out.

 - Tip #2: Never place chairs, beds, sofas, or anything a child can climb up near a window.
 You are better off positioning all furniture on a non-windowed wall.